Leni Riefenstahl: World War II

 After the Nuremberg rallies trilogy and Olympia, Riefenstahl began work on the movie she had tried and failed to direct once before, namely Tiefland.
 On Hitler's direct order, the German government paid her 7 million ℛℳ in compensation.
 From 23 September until 13 November 1940, she filmed in Krün near Mittenwald.
 The extras playing Spanish women and farmers were drawn from Romani detained in a camp at Salzburg-Maxglan who were forced to work with her.
 Filming at the Babelsberg Studios near Berlin began 18 months later in April 1942.
 This time Sinti and Roma people from the Marzahn detention camp near Berlin were compelled to work as extras.
-Almost to the end of her life, despite overwhelming evidence that the concentration camp occupants had been forced to work on the movie were later sent to the Auschwitz death camp, Riefenstahl continued to maintain that all the film extras survived.
+Almost to the end of her life, despite overwhelming evidence that the concentration camp occupants that had been forced to work on the movie were later sent to the Auschwitz death camp, Riefenstahl continued to maintain that all the film extras survived.
 Riefenstahl sued filmmaker Nina Gladitz, who said Riefenstahl personally chose the extras at their holding camp; Gladitz had found one of the Romani survivors and matched his memory with stills of the movie for a documentary Gladitz was filming.
 The German court ruled largely in favour of Gladitz, declaring that Riefenstahl had known the extras were from a concentration camp, but they also agreed that Riefenstahl had not been informed the Romani would be sent to Auschwitz after filming was completed.

 This issue came up again in 2002, when Riefenstahl was 100 years old and she was taken to court by a Roma group for denying the Nazis had exterminated Romani.
 Riefenstahl apologized and said, "I regret that Sinti and Roma [people] had to suffer during the period of National Socialism.
 It is known today that many of them were murdered in concentration camps".

 In October 1944 the production of Tiefland moved to Barrandov Studios in Prague for interior filming.
 Lavish sets made these shots some of the most costly of the film.
 The film was not edited and released until almost ten years later.